 - 1 tsp cinnamon, divided (optional)

-Once all of the chocolate is melted, pour in remaining 1/3 of chopped chocolate.
-Stir well, let sit for 20 second or so to allow residual heat from the bowl and melted chocolate melt freshly added chocolate.
-Check the temperature of chocolate with a chocolate thermometer.
-Once chocolate cools to 88-90F it's tempered and you can use to make decorations.
+- Pour in the remaining 1/3 of finely chopped chocolate.
+Stir well, let it sit for 20 seconds and allow residual heat from the bowl and melted chocolate soften freshly added chocolate.
+Keep stirring vigorously until all of the chocolate is melted, and check the temperature of chocolate with a chocolate thermometer.
+Keep stirring and cool chocolate to 80-84F.
+Once it cools you need to gently reheat it to 88-90F.
+Don't go over 91F.
+Chocolate is now tempered and you can use to make decorations.

 - What Chocolate Can I use? – you can use specialty couverture chocolate but if can’t source it out you can get quality dark chocolate at the grocery store, ingredients on the packaging should list cocoa butter, 60%-72% is good.
 You will have melt and temper this chocolate.